myname-random/dominos/tiles/README.md

 Download a file with the Grid - Flat layout, or generate a set using this layout.
 Open the model in your slicer.
 Arrange and configure as desired, then slice the model.

+[!IMPORTANT]
+A prime tower will likely be added by the slicer.
+Ensure adequate space is available for the tiles and shift tiles to an alternate plate or adjust the prime tower settings as needed.

 _For Pips_

 On the preview screen, drag the top layer selector down to identify the first layer where the pips begin to print.
 Right click the layer selector, choose Change Filament, and select your alternate color.
 Drag the top layer selector back up until the second to last or last layer.
 Right click the layer selector, choose Change Filament, and select your original color.